UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 B) Software

 We intent to generate var_CLK_flag using internal TMR0.
 Therefore, the project has the same conception and only minor changes are necessary.
-When ST interrupt is detected, TMR0 will be switched on, configured and set as the bit time Tb source for transmitting bits.
-In the last state END_message TMR0 will be switch off.
+When ST interrupt is detected, TMR0 will be switched on, configured and set as the bit time Tbit source for transmitting bits.
+In the last state END_message TMR0 will be switch off because it is not required.

 hardware-software

 Design step #1.
 One idea is to use TMR0 in 8-bit mode.
-Infer N1, N2 and N3 values required in this application for generating a timing period Tp = 6.66666667 ms equivalent to 150 b/s, or the nearest value.
+Infer N1, N2 and N3 values required in this application for generating a timing period TP = 6.66666667 ms = Tbit equivalent to 150 b/s or the nearest value.

 TMR0 hardware